AlexMax/lexio/README.md

 Otherwise, the method should read and append data to the internal buffer until it is at most `count` bytes or EOF is hit, and then return the buffer view.
 For example, if the buffer size was previously 2 and this method is called with a `count` is 8, 6 bytes are read and appended to the original 2, and a view of the resulting buffer of size 8 is returned.

-Note that the size of the buffer has no bearing on the allocated size of the buffer itself - that detail is left to the implementation's discretion.
+Note that any read that is done in service of filling the buffer must adjust any underlying offset, so calls to `LexIO::Write` and `LexIO::Seek` after a call to `LexIO::FillBuffer` should behave as expected.
+Also note that the size of the buffer has no bearing on the allocated size of the buffer itself - that detail is left to the implementation's discretion.

 #### LexConsumeBuffer